nexterot/develop-os-free/README.md

-# Start developing OS-free!
-Have you ever dreamt of coding an absolutely platform-independent program?
-## Make C code that runs without OS!
-I am working on a framework that is to simplify C language development at low level.
-### History
+### Disclaimer
-This is my 5th term course work on the "Operating Systems" subject at the [Department of Computer Science and Technologies](https://github.com/bmstu-iu9), [Bauman Moscow State Technical University](http://www.bmstu.ru/).
+This is my 5th term coursework on the "Operating Systems" subject at the [Department of Computer Science and Technologies](https://github.com/bmstu-iu9), [Bauman Moscow State Technical University](http://www.bmstu.ru/).
 ### Brief description
-The main aim of the coursework is to implement native C libs' functions for I/O tasks (e.g., putchat, printf, gets, scanf) and memory layer (i.e., these are functions like malloc, free, and so on) so that every programmer could write C source code only (using standart libs) and finally get a complete bootable image executing the code.
+The main aim is to get acquainted with principle of OS kernel operation at low level.
+As a sequence, develop minimal C libraries for I/O tasks (e.g., functions like putchat, printf, gets, scanf) and memory management (malloc, free, and so on).
+Finally, write an app demonstrating their efficiency.
 ### What is done by far
 - A minimal OS kernel supporting [Multiboot](https://www.gnu.org/software/grub/manual/multiboot/multiboot.html) specification;
 - Embedding [grub2](https://www.gnu.org/software/grub/) bootloader;